Patrick Dovigi: Green For Life Environmental Inc.

-In 2007, Dovigi founded Green For Life Environmental Inc. As Dovigi has mentioned to the media in the past, in establishing GFL, Dovigi had two goals in mind: first, to unlock the potential value hidden in small, mom-and-pop waste companies in Canada; second, to conveniently offer bundled environmental services under one company brand, an offering that was not present in the Canadian waste industry at the time.

-Dovigi successfully led in merging and acquiring several local haulers, including National Waste Services.
-GFL would go on to successfully acquire nearly a dozen waste management companies.

-Dovigi and GFL gained a significantly higher level of prominence when the company won a $186-million, nine-year contract to manage and collect the residential waste of 155,000 homes in the west end of Toronto.
+In 2007, Dovigi founded Green For Life Environmental Inc. He would go on to acquire several local haulers, including National Waste Services.
+GFL later won a $186-million, nine-year contract to manage and collect the residential waste of 155,000 homes in the west end of Toronto.

 In 2016, GFL gained an equity investment from Macquarie Infrastructure Partners, which raised the total value of GFL to roughly $2.4 billion.

-In April 2018, GFL negotiated a recapitalization with BC Partners and Ontario Teachers’ Pension Plan at $5.125 billion.
+In April 2018, GFL negotiated a recapitalization with BC Partners and the Ontario Teachers' Pension Plan at $5.125 billion.
 In October 2018, GFL merged with Waste Industries in a deal that valued Waste Industries at US$2.825 billion (approximately C$3.65 billion).
 The merger doubled GFL's presence in the United States.

 Dovigi continues to serve as GFL's president and chief executive officer.

 Recognition and community involvement

 In 2017, Dovigi was named Entrepreneur of the Year in the Power & Utilities & Environment sector at the EY Entrepreneur of the Year Ontario Awards.
 In 2018, he appeared on the Canadian Business - Canada's Richest People 2018 list at #97 with a listed net worth of $1.08 billion.

 In honour of his hometown, in 2018 Dovigi acquired naming rights for GFL for the home of the Soo Greyhounds from the city of Sault Ste.
 Marie.
 The arena will be called the GFL Memorial Gardens for the next 10 years.
 Also in 2018, Dovigi was elected to the Board of Directors of the Environmental Research & Education Foundation (EREF).

 Dovigi has made financial donations to organizations that include Camp Oochigeas, Habitat for Humanity, Sunnybrook Foundation, The National Ballet of Canada.

 In June 2019, Dovigi donated $5 million to fund a new sports medicine clinic, called The Dovigi Family Sports Medicine Clinic, which will be built in partnership with Sinai Health in Toronto.